sktguha/bluff/readme.txt

 updated gameplay rules and future plans given below

 FUTURE PLANS
+1)Have support for multiple rooms.
+Also maybe have option to have voice recognition compulsory in a room.
+As in bluff like poker thew tone of voice can be useful to know when player is bluffing or not 2)Database connectivity. currently there is no persistance.
-1) implement it with websockets
+3)Implement it with websockets
-2) Use token to play .
-The token are hidden in the internet . you have to find it and use it ** 3)play it from mobile
+4)Use token to play .
+The token are hidden in the internet . you have to find it and use it ** 5)Play it from mobile
-4) expose rest Api to support multiple platform..
+6)Expose rest Api to support multiple platform..
-5)use Ai (i.e bots) and speech recognition as annyang.js (for ex the player can say 2 more aces ) and the program automatically places the cards that were to be placed
+7)Use Ai (i.e bots) and speech recognition, using annyang.js (for ex the player can say 2 more aces ) and the program automatically places the cards that were to be placed
+8) Add appear.in integration so that players can do video conferencing right from the browser

 UPDATED Gameplay  : https://raw.githubusercontent.com/sktguha/bluff/master/rules.txt